gheezl/film-app/README.md

 # An app to sort through and search for any film and it's corresponding information.

 libraries used:
-- react router dom
-- react pro sidebar
+- React Router Dom
+- React Pro Sidebar
+- React Spring
 - MUI
 - MUI data grid
 - MUI icons